aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/awesome-list.md

-# Resources Relevant to the DSWB Community
+# Awesome List - Resources

 This file contains a list of resources shared with and within the community relevant for the Data Science Without Borders project.